 - Advice during negotiations with unions, workers, contractors, banks and other credit and insurance institutions;

 - In-house consultancy for a pre-established number of hours.

-- Establish Foreign Company in Italy
+- Setting up Foreign Business in Italy